twl8n/esp32-streaming-cam-ota/README.md

 Another potential use is a rear view or backup camera for car or truck.

+My camweb1 sketch is minimal camera video streaming via wifi to a web browser.
+It is nice to be able to update the ESP32 via WiFi.
+Once the camera is installed in the UGV, there won't be a usb cable connection to my desktop computer.

 ### TODO

 - clean up test code, especially psram